 Read on to find out where and how to find game designers for hire.

-Just like with the rest of the game development roles, game designers can be found on freelance resources, professional networks like Linkedin, and also in external development studios.
+Just like with the rest of the game development roles, companies can hire a game designer on freelance resources, professional networks like Linkedin, and also in external development studios.
 Any of these has pros and cons.

 Working with freelancers is great in terms of the variety of available professionals and the simplicity of including them in your project.
 Resources like Toptal and Upwork are great starting points to discovering the available freelance game designers.